 3. Proposed interior alterations negatively impacting the overall structural integrity of the landmark designation;

-The interior renovations would not negatively impact the overall structural integrity of the main house or the carriage house/detached garage.
+The interior alterations will not negatively impact the overall structural integrity.

 4. The proposed alterations changing an integral part of the structure recognized at the time of landmark designation;